 You may have seen a lot more talk about dairy and dairy farming this month.
 It's June Dairy Month and that's a pretty special time for those of us in the dairy industry.
 As if we ever need a reminder to be proud of our industry and promote it, this month tends to re-energize a lot of people.
 I personally love seeing dairy stuff every where I look.
 It's awesome!!

-I don't have quite the sweet tooth that I did as a teenager (probably a good thing for my figure), but I do love a good chocolate dessert on occasion.
+I don't have quite the sweet tooth that I did as a teenager, but I do love a good chocolate dessert on occasion.
 This is one of them.
 I've made it with and without hazelnuts.
 You can substitute any nut (I like walnuts) if you don't like hazelnuts.

 Triple Chocolate Hazelnut Frozen Mousse

 - 1.5 8 oz. packages fat-free cream cheese, softened

 - 2 oz dark chocolate or bittersweet chocolate, melted and cooled slightly

 - 1 8-ounce container frozen light whipped dessert topping, thawed

 - 2 oz white baking chocolate (with cocoa butter), melted and cooled slightly

 - 2 oz milk chocolate, melted and cooled slightly